garfix/nli-go/doc/remarks.md

+# 2020-05-25

+I added the functions `exec` and `exec_response` that execute shell commands.
+I have no purpose for them yet, but they bring the power of all shell commands to NLI-GO.

+===

+I thought about the three value values I intend to use: negative, positive, unknown/unprovable/not-found.
+So I read about three-valued logic: https://en.wikipedia.org/wiki/Three-valued_logic But do I need three-valued logic?
+No not quite.

+In Prolog something is either true or false.
+If something cannot be proven, it is false.
+This is the closed world assumption.
+I need an open world assumption.
+If the database has no information about someone's father, it does not mean he didn't have one.

+On the other hand, if I need to know if there is an object on a certain location, and the database does not have a record of an object at that location, I want the system to deduce that there isn't an object at that location, rather than that it doesn't know.

+So in some cases I want open world, and in other cases I want closed world.
+This made me wonder in what cases I want closed world.
+Are some knowledge bases closed world and others open world?
+Or just for some predicates?
+Or for some objects?
+Maybe the knowledge base itself can tell in what cases it is closed world?

+That last thought proved quite easy to implement:

+    -pred(X) :- -found(pred(X));

+This will make the system Partial-closed world (PCWA) https://en.wikipedia.org/wiki/Open-world_assumption

+Here `found` is a new predicate that tells us if `pred(X)` gives any results.
+The rule says: if `pred(X)` gives no results, then `pred(X)` is not true.
+The name "found" could also have been "has_bindings", "succeeded" or "provable", but this predicate is very common in use, so it needs to be simple.

+You'll also notice the syntax `-pred(X)`. `-` simply means _not true_.
+Every relation gets this flag. `not()` will be removed as a predication because It is confusing to have two ways to do the same thing, and it is simpler to use `-` everywhere than to use the second order predicate `not` everywhere.

+To evaluate a goal, we need to look at the negative and the positive side.

+For the goal `pred(X)` we need to collect all facts and rules with `pred(X)` and `-pred(X)`:

+- process `pred(X)`.
+This results in some bindings (true) or none (unknown).
+- process `-pred(X)`.
+If this matches (false), all bindings so far are discarded.

+For the goal `-pred(X)` also we need to collect `pred(X)` and `-pred(X)`, and then

+- process `pred(X)`.
+If this matches, all bindings so far are discarded.
+- process `-pred(X)`.
+This results in some bindings.

+The reason that we need to evaluate both the positive and the negative side, is to allow for exceptions.
+We need to do this for both rules and facts.
+Rules go first, facts second.
+Facts are more specific and thus more important.
+A fact can undo the effects of prior rules.

+And then there are the predicates `and` and `or`, and the other nested functions.
+They need to be treated as follows

+    `and(X, Y)`: should return bindings if both X and Y have bindings

+    `-and(X, Y) : evaluate X, evaluate Y, perform and, if there are bindings, return no bindings; if there are no bindings, return the original bindings
+    `-or(X, Y) :
+    `-found(X)`: evaluate X, if there are bindings, return no bindings; if there are no bindings, return the original bindings

+This tells us that not-or succeeds if or gives no results.

+`true` was defined as `has bindings`, and `false` as `no bindings`; now `true` is defined as a `positive predicate with bindings`, but `no bindings` now means `unknown` and a `negative predicate with bindings` is `false`.

+Note that `and` does not operate on truth values (`true`, `false`, `unknown`), it operates on sets of bindings.
+In a three valued logic, if both operands are false, `and` returns `false`.
+This is not the case in our system. `and` simply returns the combined bindings of the operands.
+You can think of it as an operator on goals.
+Even if both goals are negative, if they have bindings, they both succeed, and so the `and` succeeds as well.
+All predicates and operators must be seen in the light of goal-fulfillment.
+We just want to make use of explicit negative knowledge.

+===

+About exceptions: rule B can undo rule A, if it is executed after it.
+Negative facts can undo positive facts, the same way.
+The order is relevant.

+Note: facts have higher precedence than rules, and this can be implemented by simple evaluating them _after_ the rules.

+    I own blocks which are not red

+    rule: s(P1) -> np(E1) own(P1) np(E2),     sense: learn(own(E1, E2) -> find([sem(1) sem(3)], []))

+    but I don't own anything which supports a pyramid

+    rule: s(P1) -> np(E1) 'don\'t' own(P1) np(E2),     sense: learn(-own(E1, E2) -> find([sem(1) sem(4)], []))

+    -own(E1, E2) -> find([
+        quant(quantifier(), E1, name(E1, `:friend`))
+        quant(quantifier(), E2, block(E2) support(E3) pyramid(E3))
+    ], [])

+Todo's:

+* a relation can be negative (datatype, internal parser)
+* expand the matcher for relations to handle the negative flag
+* a term can be a rule (datatype, internal parser)
+* add predicate 'learn' that may be handled by rule bases
+* problem solver: handle predicate 'learn' by contacting rule bases
+* problem solver: handle negative rules (when succeed, remove all bindings so far)
+* handle exceptions by determining precedence
+* rename predicate `not` to `not_found`
+* write tests
+* write documentation

 # 2020-05-22

 I need to make the distinction between "not provable" and "not true".
 So far I used "not provable", and this implied, via closed world hypothesis, "not true".
 But I will let go of this assumption.
 I need to think this through.